jack-carling/jeve/README.md

 });
 ```

-## Self written documentation
+## Self-written documentation

-Jeve will dynamically create it's own documentation and the UI is accessible at `http://localhost:5000/docs`.
+Jeve will dynamically create it's own documentation and the UI is accessible at `/docs` in the browser.
 The documentation contains all available routes in the `settings` object and will show which resource methods they're accessible by.
-A basic view of the schema is available which will be improved in future versions of Jeve.
+A basic view of the schema is available which will be improved upon in future versions of Jeve.